 The 999 bus leaves from the Eastern Bus Station (Ekamai) located on the Sukhumvit Road, best reached using the BTS (Skytrain), Sukkhumvit Line.
 The 999 ticket booth is at the front of the Bus Station on the left hand side.

-Departures are at 07.45 or 09.00, price 243bt.
-It is sensible to either nip up there the day before and secure your seats or to arrive an hour to 45 minutes before departure on your day of travel.
+As of April 2023, the only daily departure is at 07.45, price 292bt.
+We recommend either nipping up there the day before to secure your seats or arriving an hour to 45 minutes before departure on your travel day.

-On its way down to Koh Chang, the 999 Bus calls at Suvarnabhumi Airport Transportation Centre (Bus Station to you or me) at 08.20 and 09.35.
+On its way down to Koh Chang, the 999 Bus calls at Suvarnabhumi Airport Transportation Centre (Bus Station) at 08.20.

 It’s very easy to get to the Transportation Centre from the Airport Terminal with the free shuttle bus.
 This leaves every ten minutes, from Arrivals, Floor 2, Door 3, Traffic Lane 3 (the white tarpaulin marquee) or Departures, Floor 4, Door 1.
 Use the Express route A (4,2), travel time 5 to 7 minutes, rather than the ordinary route A, unless you have a particular hankering to tour the whole Airport Complex.